Blanche Taylor Moore: Murders and attempted murder

 On May 29, 1952, Moore married James Napoleon Taylor, a Korean War veteran and furniture restorer; they had two children, one in 1953 and another in 1959.
 In 1954, she began working as a cashier at Kroger.
 By 1959, she had been promoted to head cashier, the highest position available to a female employee at the time.
 In 1962, Moore began an affair with Raymond Reid, the store manager.
 Taylor died on October 2, 1973; and, as with her father seven years earlier (1966), the cause of death was reported as a heart attack.

 After her husband's death, Moore and Reid began dating publicly.
 By 1985, however, the relationship had soured.
 There are indications that she began to date Robert J. Hutton, the store's regional manager for the Piedmont Triad area; however, that relationship ended, and she filed a sexual harassment lawsuit against Hutton and the store in October 1985.
 Hutton was forced to resign, and the store settled the case out of court two years later for $275,000.
 In 1985, Moore also accused an unknown "pervert" of starting two fires that damaged her mobile home.

 On Easter Sunday, Moore met Dwight Moore, the divorced pastor of the Carolina United Church of Christ in rural Alamance County.
 The two began meeting for meals.
 Moore had to conceal this relationship because her lawsuit against Kroger maintained that she was "completely alienated and antagonistic towards men and has not been able to maintain any meaningful social contacts with the opposite sex."
 While she was dating Dwight, she asked him to procure some arsenic-based ant killer.

 In 1986, Reid developed what initially was diagnosed as a case of shingles.
 He was hospitalized in April and died on October 7, and Moore and Dwight began seeing each other publicly.
 Doctors indicated the cause of death was Guillain–Barré syndrome.
 The lawsuit with her previous employer was settled one year later.
 Moore and Dwight planned to marry, but she was diagnosed with breast cancer in 1987.
-The wedding date was pushed to November 1988, but Moore developed a mysterious intestinal ailment that required two surgeries to correct.
+The wedding date was pushed to November 1988, but Dwight developed a mysterious intestinal ailment that required two surgeries to correct.
 On April 19, 1989, the couple were married and had a honeymoon in New Jersey.
 Within days of their return, Dwight became severely ill and collapsed after eating a fast-food chicken sandwich that Moore had given him.